 Services: Assessment, Monitoring, Evaluation, and Research, Program Development, Quality Assurance and Improvement, Technical Assistance, Training

-Technical Expertise: Child and Newborn Health, Environmental Health, Family Planning/Reproductive Health, Health Care Waste Management, Health Communication, Health Service Delivery, Health Supply Chain Management, Health Systems Strengthening, Immunization, Infectious Diseases, Maternal Health, Monitoring and Evaluation, Nutrition
+Technical Expertise: Health Supply Chain Management, Maternal Health, Monitoring and Evaluation, Nutrition, Child and Newborn Health, Environmental Health, Family Planning/Reproductive Health, Health Communication, Health Service Delivery, Health Systems Strengthening, Immunization, Infectious Diseases, Health Care Waste Management

 Madagascar, the fourth largest island in the world, is also one of the world's poorest countries.
-80 percent of the population lives in rural areas with difficult access to most services.
+80% of the population lives in rural areas with difficult access to most services.
 In Madagascar, as in many other countries, the remote communities living in poverty are the most vulnerable segment of society.
 The availability of health services is extremely limited, leading to high rates of infant, child, and maternal mortality.
-In addition, 65 percent of the population does not have access to safe drinking water and sanitation throughout the island.
+In addition, 65% of the population does not have access to safe drinking water and sanitation.

-JSI is the lead implementing organization working with two main partners: The Manoff Group and Transaid.
-In addition, JSI is working with and through a network of talented partners including small and large NGOs, private sector groups, social marketing organizations, and community partners.
+JSI is the lead implementing organization and has two main implementing partners: The Manoff Group and Transaid.
+In addition, JSI works with and through a network of talented partners including small and large NGOs, private sector groups, social marketing organizations, and community partners.